 - Comcast announces the acquisition of E.W.
 Scripps cable systems, adding 800,000 subscribers and bringing Comcast’s customer total to 4.3 million.

-- Comcast launches its firstbroadband product.
-Comcast@Homehigh-speed cable modem service debuts in Baltimore, MD and Sarasota, FL markets in December 1996.
+- Comcast launches its first broadband product: Comcast@Home high-speed cable modem service debuts in Baltimore, MD and Sarasota, FL markets in December.

-- Comcast and entrepreneur Ed Snider form Comcast-Spectacor, a sports venture owning the NHL Philadelphia Flyers and the NBA Philadelphia 76ers and operating hundreds of entertainment venues across the country.
+- Comcast and entrepreneur Ed Snider form Comcast-Spectacor, a sports venture, which owns the NHL Philadelphia Flyers and the NBA Philadelphia 76ers and operates hundreds of entertainment venues across the country, at the time.

 - Comcast announces the formation of Comcast SportsNet, a regional sports channel in Philadelphia.

 - Microsoft invests $1 billion in Comcast.

 - Comcast acquires a 50.1 percent controlling interest in E!
 Entertainment through a partnership with Disney.

 - Comcast Cable announces the acquisition of Jones Intercable, Inc., gaining an additional 1 million customers.

 - Comcast announces its investment in Prime Communications and acquires an additional 430,000 subscribers.